-- 7. The term of office for the position of Chief and Councillors, subject to this Code and any vacancies under it, shall be 4 years. - 8.
-The term of office for a Council Member elected under this Code shall commence at 12:01 am on the Monday following his or her election and, subject to any vacancy arising under this Code, shall expire at midnight on the Sunday following the election of the next Council Member to his or her position. - 9.
-The term of office may, under exceptional circumstances, be continued beyond 4 years if such continuation is not opposed by the votes of more than 50% of the Council Members.
+39. The term of office for the position of chief and councillors shall, subject to this Code and any vacancies under it, shall be 4 years.

+40. The term of office may, under mitigating circumstances, be continued beyond 4 years if such continuation is not opposed by the votes of more than 50% of the members of council.
 This continuation shall not exceed 60 days.

-Mode of Election for Council Members

-10. Council Members shall be elected by a vote held in accordance with this Code.

-Nomination and Election of Chief
+Election and Term of Chief